 And how does she predict the wedding dress will evolve?
 “The bridal dress must stand out as a piece of clothing… At the moment there is a comfortable stand-off between the red carpet and the aisle.
 Neither wants to look like the other.”

-Alice Temperley, whose embellished Jean dress is displayed in the show, is influenced by the silhouettes and spirit of the 1920s.
+Alice Temperley is influenced by the silhouettes and spirit of the 1920s.
 Why has the romantic, ultra-feminine gown endured for so long in her view?
 “The wedding dress is traditional, timeless and defies trends,” she says, recalling her own wedding dress, made with “antique lace and 1920s sequins that I had collected since childhood”.

-It’s all in the detail, agrees Gareth Pugh, who has created stage outfits for the likes of Lady Gaga and Kylie Minogue – and whose dramatic-but-romantic bridal dress for stylist Katie Shillingford features in the exhibition.
+It’s all in the detail, agrees Gareth Pugh, who has created stage outfits for the likes of Lady Gaga and Kylie Minogue – and whose dramatic-but-romantic bridal dress for stylist Katie Shillingford is part of the V&A collection.
 “A costume for the stage and a wedding dress both have very specific roles to fulfil,” Pugh tells BBC Culture.
 “However, the approach and process are very different.
 Usually with stage costume, comfort and the ability to move around easily are top of the list, along with being visually striking.

 “With a wedding dress there are layers of subtlety that you can achieve that you just can’t replicate on stage – usually because a wedding dress is viewed in much closer quarters.
 And a bride is more willing to forego comfort.”
 And how does Pugh think the wedding dress will evolve in the future?
 “I think the idea of dressing up and presenting a side of oneself that is a fantasy will always appeal,” he says.
 “For most, a wedding is perhaps the one day where they are allowed free rein to really go to town.
 There will always be a niche market for the traditional white meringue, but I like the idea of the dress being a little more personal – something that is made with love and care, something that takes time and patience - a lot like the marriage itself.”

-And like marriage itself, wedding attire continues to evolve.
+And new customs and dress codes are being introduced constantly.
 As Edwina Ehrman puts it, “Gay weddings and cross-cultural weddings are both examples of how new traditions are being established.”
 All of which feeds into the multi-billion-dollar global wedding-attire industry.
 “There is definitely a spirit of competitiveness around weddings now – the bridezilla or groomzilla phenomenon is real,” says Ehrman.
 And the alternative-wedding bridezilla who wishes to make a conscious statement through her wedding can be just as competitive – in fact, some are ditching the white wedding dress to make a point about gender politics.